Grand Theft Auto: Vice City: Controversies

 On 7 June 2003, 18-year-old Devin Moore shot and killed two Alabamian police officers and a dispatcher before fleeing in a patrol car; he was later apprehended.
 In statements to police, Moore reportedly said "Life is like a video game.
 Everybody's got to die sometime".
 A $600 million lawsuit was filed against Rockstar Games, Take-Two Interactive, Sony Computer Entertainment, GameStop, and Wal-Mart, claiming that Moore frequently played Vice City and that his experience with the game led him to commit the crimes.
 The plaintiffs' attorney, Jack Thompson, claimed the graphic nature of the game caused Moore to commit the murders.
 Thompson removed himself from the case Strickland v.
 Sony in November 2005 after being scrutinised by the judge for unprofessional conduct.
 In March 2006, the Supreme Court rejected an appeal by the defendants to dismiss the case.

 In September 2006, Thompson brought another $600 million lawsuit against Cody Posey, Rockstar Games, Take-Two Interactive, and Sony Computer Entertainment.
 The lawsuit claimed that 14-year-old Posey played the game obsessively before murdering his father, stepmother, and stepsister on a ranch in Hondo, New Mexico.
-Posey's defence team argued that he was abused by his father and was taking Zoloft at the time of the killings.
+Posey's defence team argued that he was abused by his father and was taking Sertraline at the time of the killings.
 The suit alleged that the murders would not have taken place if Posey had not obsessively played Vice City.
 The case was dismissed in December 2007, as New Mexico held no jurisdiction over Sony or Take-Two.

 In July 2017, the Psychic Readers Network (PRN) sued Rockstar over the character named Auntie Poulet, alleging similarities between the character and Youree Harris, who voiced the character.
 Brandon J. Huffman, a lawyer for Odin Law and Media, noted that PRN's lawsuit faced challenges due to the timing of the lawsuit, as the Eleventh Circuit's statute of limitations for copyright infringement is three years; the lawsuit was filed almost 15 years after the game's release.
 Huffman added that Take-Two could also claim parody or settle out of court, but that it was unlikely to do either initially.

 Legacy

 Mike Snider of USA Today wrote that Vice City "raised the bar for video games", citing its interactivity, violence, and soundtrack.
 Kotaku's Luke Plunkett and PC Magazine's Jeffrey L. Wilson both named Vice City the best game in the series, with the former naming it the "perfect Grand Theft Auto experience".
 The readers of Official UK PlayStation Magazine named Vice City the fourth-greatest PlayStation title ever released.
 In 2006 Vice City appeared on Japanese magazine Famitsu's readers' list of top 100 games; it was one of the only Western titles on the list.
 Art director Aaron Garbut felt that, alongside its predecessor Grand Theft Auto III and successor San Andreas, Vice City led the trend of open world games.
+A new rendition of Vice City is set to return in Grand Theft Auto VI (2026).